 Attachments: 1.
 Admin Code Chapter 1 - Section 10, 2.
 List - Structures Named After Notables, 3.
-Photos of Sites Date Ver.
-Action By Action Result 7/3/2019 1 Facilities & Transportation Committee Received and Filed Staff Report for City Council Facilities and Transportation Committee Discussion and Possible Action to Recognize Former Mayor Tony Santos According to Title 1 Chapter 10 of the San Leandro Administrative Code SUMMARY AND RECOMMENDATIONS Staff recommends the City Council Facilities and Transportation Committee make a recommendation to the City Council on the naming or renaming of a public structure or facility after former Mayor Tony Santos, or other form of recognition, according to the procedures in Title 1 Chapter 10 of the San Leandro Administrative Code.
-BACKGROUND On April 15, 2019, the City Council directed staff to schedule a discussion at the Rules Committee and/or Facilities Committee of how to formally honor Mayor and Councilmember Tony Santos who passed away on April 15, 2019.
-Chapter 10 of the San Leandro Administrative Code (Attachment 1) provides the procedures for naming/renaming properties and facilities such as a building, structures, parks, public rights of way, recreation areas, individual rooms in City facilities, and the renaming of City streets, to celebrate those individuals who have made a significant contribution to the City.
-In the case of an individual who is deceased, the following guidelines apply: The individual for whom a facility is to be named must be deceased at least one hundred eighty (180) days; - The individual for whom a facility is to be named (or renamed) must have been one of the following: - Long-term resident of the community or owner of a business in the community who has made significant, notable, and tangible contributions to the facility or property in question or to the San Leandro community at large. - Elected official or employee of the City whose accomplishments and contributions to the community clearly demonstrate a commitment over and beyond that which would otherwise be normally associated with the performance of their work; - There must be a well-defined connection between the contributions of the individual and the property or facility; and - In the case of a request involving renaming a facility, the next of kin of the individual for whom the facility is currently named (provided that the person was a local resident) should be notified of the proposed change and given an opportunity for input before the City Council acts upon the request.
+Photos of Sites and Sample Plaques, 4.
+Minutes - Rules Committee, 5.
+Minutes - Facilities and Transportation Committee, 6.
+Minutes - Library Historical Commission DateVer.Action ByActionResult10/21/20191City CouncilReceived and Filed Staff Report for a City of San Leandro City Council Resolution to Rename Grover Cleveland Park on O'Donnell Avenue to Mayor Tony B. Santos Park, in Accordance with Title 1 Chapter 10 of the City of San Leandro Administrative Code SUMMARY AND RECOMMENDATIONS Staff recommends the City Council rename Grover Cleveland Park at the south end of O'Donnell Avenue to Mayor Tony B. Santos Park in accordance with the procedures outlined in Title 1 Chapter 10 of the City of San Leandro Administrative Code.
+BACKGROUND On April 15, 2019, the City Council directed staff to schedule a discussion at the Rules Committee and/or City Council Facilities and Transportation Committee on how to formally honor Mayor Tony Santos who passed away on April 15, 2019.
+Chapter 10 of the City of San Leandro Administrative Code (Code) (Attachment 1) provides the procedures for naming/renaming properties and facilities such as buildings, parks, public rights of way, recreation areas, individual rooms in City facilities, and the renaming of City streets to honor individuals who have made a significant contribution to the City.
+The Code specifies that the Rules Committee reviews the requested name change and if certain criteria are met, the Committee may identify a structure or facility where there is a well-defined connection between the contributions of the individual and a structure or facility in San Leandro.
+Upon review by the Committee, the matter is then forwarded to the Library-Historical Commission, with a final determination to be made by the full City Council.
+The Rules Committee may also request feedback from the Facilities and Transportation Committee.
+In addition to the required review by the Committees and Commission, the following rules apply: - The individual for whom a facility is to be named must be deceased at least one hundred eighty (180) days; - The individual for whom a facility is to be named (or renamed) must have been one of the following: - Long-term resident of the community or owner of a business in the community who has made significant, notable, and tangible contributions to the facility or property in question or to the San Leandro community at large. - Elected official or employee of the City whose accomplishments and contributions to the community clearly demonstrate a commitment over and beyond that which would otherwise be normally associated with the performance of their work; - There must be a well-defined connection between the contributions of the individual and the property or facility; and - In the case of a request involving renaming a facility, the next of kin of the individual for whom the facility is currently named (provided that the person was a local resident) should be notified of the proposed change and given an opportunity for input before the City Council acts upon the request.